JiaPBlake/JB-Game-Mod-Q4/README.md

 (Note:   The Multiplayer tab on the main menu is a Help screen!
 For some reason.. the How to Play text just isn't showing up..
 I think it's a layering issue)

+Personal Deliverables List:
+- Turn-based combat             ✔
+- Ability to capture monsters   ✔
+- item collection  (5)          ✔
+- 10 attacks for the monsters  (in total)  4 per monster
+- Pokecenter to heal and buy things